gpskwlkr/shorty/README.md

 2. Clipboard is being cleared once you close app on Linux.
 On Windows it works correctly.
 3. You tell me on giorgianakidze@outlook.com or https://t.me/gpskwlkr

+# Releases

+Make sure you have the latest version.
+[Releases](https://github.com/gpskwlkr/shorty/releases/)

 # Localhost usage

 By default, while using with localhost, Shorty is configured to be used with my localhost URL shortener which is available in this [repo](https://github.com/gpskwlkr/flask-url-shortener).